timothyeric77/Soil-Moisture-Detection-System-IOT-/README.md

+# SOIL MOISTURE DETECTION SYSTEM
-# A soil moisture detection system which measures the moisture of the
-soil and automatically turns on or off the water supply system.
+A soil moisture detection system which measures the moisture of the soil and automatically turns on or off the water supply system.
 The project requires very less human involvement once installed.
 The circuit is based on PIC microcontroller and also a soil moisture sensor.

-#HOW TO RUN :
+# HOW TO RUN :
 Software App - Arduino IDE
-Programing language - Embedded C
+Programming language - Embedded C